Sadly, aging has become nearly synonymous with a handful of age-related concerns.

-One such common denominator is a single enzyme that is linked with seven of the ten leading causes of death in America.
-This enzyme is associated with health concerns that cause more than 1.5 million deaths a year in the US (1).
+One such common denominator is a single lethal enzyme that is linked with seven of the ten leading causes of death in America.
+This enzyme is associated with diseases that cause more than 1.5 million deaths a year in the US.
+(1)

-Read on to learn more about how this herb that was used for joint support for thousands of years is now the focus of cutting edge modern research.
+New research shows that an herb used in Ayurveda for thousands of years has been found to inhibit these very factors and offer powerful support against age-related concerns.
+Read on to learn more about how this herb that was used for joint support for thousands of years is now the focus of cutting-edge modern research.

 5-LOX: The Aging Enzyme

-While dietary changes may help reduce the production of LOX-5 and help harness its degenerative effect, it is challenging for many Americans to stick with these changes long enough to make a significant impact.
+While dietary changes may help reduce the production of LOX-5 and help harness its damaging inflammatory effect, it is challenging for many Americans to stick with these changes long enough to make a significant impact.

 Boswellia: Joint Health and Far Beyond